VAT rate

 What are the criteria to be used to determine the VAT rate?

 For a product to be intended for delayed consumption, the tax authorities specify that it must be sold in packaging that allows its preservation (in particular, canned food or vacuum packaging).
-This is in particular the case of non-alcoholic beverages served in containers that allow them to be preserved, such as bottles, barrels, bricks or cans (BOI-TVA-LIQ-30-10-10-10-20240207 paragraph 330).
+This is in particular the case of non-alcoholic beverages served in containers that allow them to be preserved, such as bottles, barrels, bricks or cans (BOI-TVA-LIQ-30-10-10-10-10-10-20240207 paragraph 330).

 This is also the case for sales of cooked meals, in particular by caterers, provided that they can be stored later and not consumed on site.

-The tax authority points out that the characteristics of the place can be taken into account to characterize the existence of immediate consumption.
+The tax authority points out that the characteristics of the place can be taken into account to demonstrate the existence of immediate consumption.
 This is the case when it appears from these characteristics that the goods sold are intended to be consumed on site.

 What is the VAT rate for sushi?